LuisEnMarroquin/spotify-sync/README.md

 ## Run database

-[MongoDB 4.0](https://docs.mongodb.com/v4.0/tutorial) is required to run this project.
+[MongoDB 4.2](https://docs.mongodb.com/v4.2/tutorial) is required to run this project.

-If you have Docker you can run:
+If you have Docker you can run
 ```shell
 yarn database
 ```